phili67/ecclesiacrm/Documentation/doc-en/docs/user-guide/doc-mailchimp/manage_list.md

 ##Modify a subscriber's status

-One can change the status from "subscribed" to "unsubscribed" by choosing the member and clicking on the pencil:
+One can change the status from "subscribed" to "Unsubscribed" by choosing the member and clicking on the pencil:

 ![Screenshot](../../img/mailchimp/modifyUserStatut.png)